 Jasper Peak Summit Trail is a 8.2 mile moderately trafficked out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 The Jasper Peak Summit Trail is a mostly unmarked out-and-back trail that starts at the 4th of July Trailhead near Eldora, CO, and tops out at the summit of Jasper Peak on the Continental Divide.